 In a nutshell, once content creator and brand have agreed on their post, the content creator then adds it to their feed or stories.

-Instagram have even developed a feature that allows brands to opt-out of a collaborative post after it has gone live (although this seems like quite a drastic option).
+Instagram has even developed a feature that allows brands to opt-out of a collaborative post after it has gone live (although this seems like quite a drastic option).

 Weirdly, it’s that simple to solve a problem that has had the world’s advertising watchdogs gnashing their teeth ever since the early days of influencer marketing on social media.